 Then, following a grassy track through a forest glade…

 … we find our promised digs for the night.
-With a roaring fire, it makes for a toasty evening, and a fine addition to our collection of Bikeshacking lodgings in Patagonia.
+With a roaring fire, it makes for a toasty evening, and a fine addition to our collection of Bikeshacking lodgings in southern Patagonia.

 Estancia Harberton, all but unchanged since it was founded in 1886.
 Its wood buildings are clad in the original corrugated iron, and its beautiful gardens are still divided by stone terraces constructed by the Yanama people.